What Are Dental Implants?

 Using the most recent advances in dental implant technology, Dr. Beall is able to place single-stage implants.
 These implants do not require a second procedure to uncover them but do require a minimum of six weeks of healing time before restorations are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction — further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between a qualified oral surgeon and a restorative dentist.
 Dr. Beall can all perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
-The restorative dentists, Dr. Beall and Dr. Christopher, fit and make the permanent prosthesis; they will also make any temporary prosthesis needed during the implant process.
+Our restorative dentist, Dr. Beall, fit and make the permanent prosthesis; he will also make any temporary prosthesis needed during the implant process.